-A heat recovery ventilator (HRVs) brings fresh air into your home, they exhaust stale air to the outdoors, and they retain most of the energy you’ve invested in heating and cooling.
+Some of the most common questions I get come from people looking to increase the quality of the air in their homes using a heat recovery ventilator (HRV).
+These are devices that bring fresh air into your home, exhausting stale air to the outdoors, while also retaining most of the energy you’ve invested in heating and cooling.
 Heat recovery ventilators are sometimes called heat exchangers, heat recovery air exchangers or just plain air exchangers.
 Regardless of the name, these pieces of equipment can do more to improve indoor air quality than anything else.
-That’s the situation with my friend, Bryan.
+That was the situation with my friend, Bryan.
+The HRV below is what we installed at his place.

 I’m not a professional HVAC contractor, but I do know two things about heat recovery ventilators.
-First, they should be installed in more modern houses than have them now.
+First, they should be installed in many more modern houses than have them now.
 Poor indoor air quality is a serious, hidden problem affecting the health of many people, especially children.
-Second, the task of installing an HRV is within the scope of any moderately-skilled handy person with a helper.
+Second, the task of installing an HRV is entirely within the scope of any moderately-skilled handy person with a helper.
 If you can cut sheet metal, hang things from basement ceilings and punch holes through exterior walls, you can save quite a bit of money installing and HRV yourself.
 Two people can add one to a typical forced air heating system in one full day of work if they hustle.
-Not bad considering the task saves a thousand bucks or more.
-I’ve installed three HRVs in my time, and they all work perfectly.
+Take two days to do the work and it’ll feel like a picnic.
+Not bad considering the task saves serious money.
+I’ve installed three HRVs over the last 30+ years, and they all work perfectly.
+Are you new to HRVs?
+Watch the background video below to learn how they work and the good things they can bring to your home.

-It makes no sense to bore you with detailed step-by-step installation instructions, because they’d be useless.
+It makes no sense to bore you with detailed step-by-step installation instructions because they’d be useless.
 The particulars of each HRV job are different.
 And besides, every unit comes with its own set of instructions anyway.
-Instead, this blog is all about tools, strategies and field-tested tricks that you won’t find in any manufacturer’s directives.
+Instead, this article is all about tools, strategies and field-tested tricks that you won’t find in any manufacturer’s manual.
 Think of them as a bunch of shop tips geared for HRV installation.
 If you can cut into sheet metal ductwork confidently, join pipe and drive screws, HRV installation is something you can handle.

 Understanding the Heat Recovery Ventilator System